malctaylor15/malctaylor15.github.io/README.md

 # Hello

-Hello my name is Malcolm Taylor.
+Hello!
+My name is Malcolm Taylor.
 This website is designed to help you get to know more about me and my projects.
 Feel free to look at my various projects and please contact me if you have any questions.

 ## Zillow Rental Project - iPython Notebook - 2017

-In this project, I work on the 2017 Kaggle Zillow error prediction competition.
+In this project, my friend [Devin Rose](https://github.com/trackoverxc/) and I work on the 2017 Kaggle Zillow error prediction competition.
 The goal of this competition is to predict the difference between Zillow's housing estimate and the sale price of the house given various information about the properties.
-I worked with [Devin Rose]() on this project to apply several machine learning algorithms to the dataset.
+We clean the data set and apply several machine learning algorithms to generate predictions on the test set.
 We used practiced using linear regression, K-Nearest Neighbors and Neural Networks.
 More information can be found [here](https://github.com/trackoverxc/Zillow_Kaggle)